 Quality of Information Provided

-Sage is similar to Epicor and Infor in that their size versus their market opportunity is not favourable, which means that salespeople are tripping over themselves and dealing with them as a customer means being perpetually pitched new products.
+Sage is similar to Epicor and Infor in that their size versus their market opportunity is not favorable, which means that salespeople are tripping over themselves and dealing with them as a customer means being perpetually pitched new products.
 This will always bode poorly for the accuracy of the information that is received from sales, but it has not come back to bite Sage in the same way as some of the other software vendors that are in similar predicaments.
 In reviewing multiple documents available at Sage’s website, we found quite a few unsupported contentions made within them.
 Statements like this one…

 “Well-run, global organizations are increasingly adopting a two-tier enterprise resource planning (ERP) strategy.”